summercms/content-security-policy/proposals/CSP.md

   first order consideration for CSP.
 Scripts are dangerous not because of their resource consumption but because of other effects that can cause.

 ## WebAssembly and CSP

-A WebAssembly Instance is made up of the code, or Wasm bytes, and an import object.
-The import object defines the capabilities of the instance, and therefore the worst case security behavior.
-An instance with an empty import object cannot cause any effects and is therefore safe to run.
-If it were possible to vet the import object, it would be safe to create instances and run from untrusted Wasm code because the behavior of the code would be bounded by the capabilities of the import object.
-In practice, vetting an import object is extremely difficult in JavaScript; it is easy to accidentally give access to the global object.

-CSP turns the problem around.
-Assuming unrestricted capabilities, what code is the developer willing to run on their site?
-Thus for WebAssembly, CSP will be used to define what sources for Wasm bytes are trusted to instantiate and run.
+Rather than focusing on the risks associated with imports and shared memory, CSP allows developers to manage what code they are willing to run on their site.
+CSP will be used to define what sources for Wasm bytes are trusted to instantiate and run.

 ### Summary of WebAssembly APIs and Their Risks